 are many built-in features to facilitate interaction with the international world we live in

-are are Chinese (traditional), Croatian, Dutch, Hebrew, Italian, Portuguese, and
+translated are Chinese (traditional), Croatian, Dutch, Hebrew, Italian, Portuguese,

 International Format Handling: